cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/streaming.md

 {{% tab "Java/Android" %}}

 Please note: this example does not attempt to handle threading and all exceptions.
-It gives a quick overview of what should be done from the gRPC point of view.
+It gives a simplified overview of the essential gRPC calls.

 ``` java
 import io.grpc.ManagedChannel;